Hemp Seed Oil

 These seeds are

 .
 It has not yet been established that the plants produced will be at 0.3% THC or lower if grown outside of Colorado.
-There is no guarantee the CBD levels will be below 3% when cultivated for flowers.

 This product is only available in states which have legalized industrial hemp